 Seven tips for your work-life balance

-The question of how we can find calm moments in everyday life is one that occupies us again and again - what does it take to be able to face the challenges of daily life as calmly as possible?
-How can we slow down the pressure we naturally experience and find relaxation?
-And where is the best place to start, especially when the schedule usually looks quite full?
+The question of how we can find quiet moments in our everyday lives is one that we are constantly asking ourselves - what do we need to be able to face the challenges of daily life as calmly as possible?
+How can we slow down the pressure that we naturally experience and find relaxation?
+And where is the best place to start, especially when our diaries usually look pretty full?

-Finding ease is not always easy.
-We often get lost in the whirlpool of many tasks and responsibilities, and sometimes lose focus on the big picture.
-Because a happy, relaxed life requires more than just coping with long to-do lists.
-Study by the Federal Institute for Occupational Safety and Health. regular breaks in everyday life are among the most important factors for effective work, a stress-free life and a positive mood.
-So it takes moments in which we turn our gaze inwards, do things that bring us joy and gain experiences that help us to let go a little.
-With each additional time out we take, we learn more and more to focus on ourselves at regular intervals, because we know: Only with a clear mind are we ready to function.
-And with a strong mental centre, we are affirmed above all in our health, which in turn gets us through the daily madness.
+Finding lightness is not always easy.
+We often get lost in the maelstrom of many tasks and responsibilities, and it's easy to lose focus on the big picture.
+After all, a happy, relaxed life requires more than just coping with long to-do lists. study by the Federal Institute for Occupational Safety and Health regular breaks in everyday life are sometimes the most important factor for effective work, stress-free living and a positive mood.
+So we need moments to look inwards, do things we enjoy and gain experiences that help us to relax a little.
+With every additional time-out we take, we learn more and more to focus on ourselves at regular intervals, because we know: Only with a free mind are we ready to function.
+And with a strong mental center, we are above all strengthened in our health, which in turn gets us through the daily madness.

-If you are now wondering how this is supposed to work or you have not yet been kissed by the muse, here are seven tips on how you can consciously create your breaks:
+If you're wondering how to do this or if the muse hasn't kissed you yet, here are seven tips on how you can consciously create your breaks:

 1. la dolce farniente - the sweet idleness

-Believe it or not, doing nothing can help you relax!
-A fast-paced society challenges us in many places, so if you regularly take a break from everyday stress for a short period of time, you promote your own conscious deceleration and can start the day with new energy.
+Believe it or not, doing nothing can actually help you to relax!
+A fast-paced society challenges us in many ways, so those who regularly take a short break from the stress of everyday life can consciously slow down and start the day with renewed energy.
 Just lie down and do nothing - doesn't sound so bad.

 2. short breaks at work

-According to the Techniker Krankenkasse, it is recommended to take a five-minute break after every hour.
-This way you can gain new energy for efficient work and you can also counteract the onset of tiredness - without any coffee.
+According to Techniker Krankenkasse, it is advisable to take a five-minute break after every hour.
+This can give you new energy to work efficiently and counteract any tiredness that may occur - without the need for coffee.
 How you spend your break is up to you.
-Examples would be a short autogenic training session to relax, a short walk in the fresh air or a short chat with colleagues.
+Examples include a short autogenic training session to relax, a short walk in the fresh air or a short chat with work colleagues.

 Drinks Tea Coffee Orange